 People may have a headache, feel nauseated, vomit, become unusually drowsy, and then lapse into coma (which often occurs when pressure within the brain continues to increase).
 Seizures may occur, one side of the body may become weak, or thinking may be impaired.
 Symptoms can develop over days or weeks.
 A fever and chills may occur at first but then disappear.

-If doctors suspect a brain abscess, magnetic resonance imaging (MRI) is done after gadolinium is injected intravenously.
+If doctors suspect a brain abscess, magnetic resonance imaging (MRI) is done before and after gadolinium is injected intravenously.
 Gadolinium (an MRI contrast agent) makes abscesses easier to see on MRI scans.
-If MRI is unavailable, computed tomography (CT) can be done after a radiopaque dye (which makes abscesses easier to see on CT scans) is injected intravenously.
+If MRI is unavailable, computed tomography (CT) can be done after a radiopaque contrast agent (which makes abscesses easier to see on CT scans) is injected intravenously.
 MRI has higher resolution and can show early abnormalities better than CT.
 However, additional tests may be needed to establish the diagnosis because a brain tumor or damage due to a stroke can resemble an abscess.

 To identify the causative organism and thus determine which drugs would be most effective, doctors withdraw a sample of pus from the abscess with a needle.
 It is examined under a microscope and sent to a laboratory to grow (culture) bacteria in the fluid so that they can be identified.
 MRI or CT is used to guide the needle into the abscess.
 For this procedure (called stereotactic aspiration or biopsy), a frame is attached to the skull.
 The frame provides reference points that can be identified on the MRI or CT scan and enable doctors to guide the needle precisely into the abscess.

 These antibiotics may be used together until doctors determine which specific antibiotic is most effective against the organism causing the abscess.
-Antibiotics are usually given for 4 to 6 weeks, and MRI or CT is repeated every 2 weeks to monitor the response to treatment.
-If the abscess does not shrink, a surgeon may have to drain the abscess with a needle (using stereotactic techniques to guide placement of the needle) or do open surgery to remove the entire abscess.
-Large abscesses usually need to be drained immediately.
+Antibiotics are usually given for 4 to 8 weeks, and MRI or CT is repeated every 2 weeks or more frequently to monitor the response to treatment.